 Women have been conquerors, rulers of empires, builders of lasting monuments and stuff of legends.
-Some are seen as myths or have their characteristics all smooshed into one figure which makes it hard to see through the haze of the past
+Some are seen as myths, some have their characteristics all smooshed into one figure which makes it hard to see through the haze of the past.

 Often times women are simply portrayed as passive actors who have things happen to them.
 They are sexualized, minimized and excluded from warfare.
-However there are nuances to both of these conceptions
+However there are nuances to all of these conceptions.

-One dramatic re-conception is that Amazon warriors were real.
+One dramatic re-conception is that women Amazon Warriors were real.

 There likely were female armies who sparred equally with their male counterparts.
-They were some of the only tribes on reocrd to directly beat the Greeks in combat.
+They were some of the only tribes on record to directly beat the Greeks in combat.

 There were maybe two groups of “Amazons” at different times, one in Libya and one in Asia Minor.
 They reversed traditional gender and sexual roles and had women in the “dominant” position in society.
 Men did house work while the women ruled, fought and conquered.

-However they are not referred to as myths by Greeks.
+However Amazons are not referred to as myths by Greeks.
 They were instead seen as very real neighboring tribe who often times kicked Greek ass.
 They seemed to have shared some attributes or possibly inspiration from the nomadic horse riding cultures found on the Eurasian steppes.
-Up to 30% of Warrior style burials in this region are females, not just men.

 Ancients were sexist too, it is unfortunately not just modern or Western problem.